 A stereo microscope is a type of optical microscope that's designed for examining 3D objects at much lower magnification.
-They use light reflected from the surface of an object, rather than light shone through it (like a compound microscope does).
+They use light reflected from the surface of an object rather than light shining through it (like a compound microscope does).
 It's often called a stereoscopic or dissecting microscope.

 Why Choose a Stereo Microscope?

-Stereo microscopes are used for examining larger specimens in 3D that are unable to fit on a slide.
-The specimens are usually opaque (light cannot pass through them).
+Our stereo microscopes are used for examining larger specimens in 3D that are unable to fit on a slide.
+The specimens are usually opaque meaning light cannot pass through them.
 They can be used to view insects, crystals, plant life, circuit boards, and other samples.
 This is compared to a compound microscope, which is designed when specimens can fit on a slide.

 Zoom Stereo Microscopes - for Hobby, Education, or Light Industrial

-Zoom stereo microscopes are already equipped with a stand, viewing head/pod, eyepieces, and illumination.
-They’re ideal for education or hobbyist use, but can also be appropriate for light industrial use.
+Our zoom stereo microscopes are already equipped with a stand, viewing head/pod, eyepieces, and illumination.
+They’re ideal for education or hobbyist use, but the zoom stereo microscopes can also be appropriate for light industrial use.

 Modular Stereo Microscopes - for Customization, Advanced Application, and Industrial

-This type of system will allow one to configure stands, illumination systems, and with the proper microscope, supplemental lenses and eyepieces, magnifications approaching 400x can be achieved.
+This type of system will allow one to configure stands and illumination systems.
+With the proper modular stereo microscope, supplemental lenses, and eyepieces, magnifications approaching 400x can be achieved.

 Digital Inspection Microscopes - Live Video for Inspection and Quality Control

-A basic stereo microscope starts from around $79, but the price range changes if you add features, and at the high end a Stereo Fluorescence Microscope can cost upwards of $23,000.
+A basic stereo microscope costs anywhere from $79.
+The stereo microscope price range changes if you add features, and at the high-end price, a stereo fluorescence microscope can cost upwards of $18,000.

-Here we go over our top picks for each type of Stereo Microscope.
+Here are our top picks for each type of stereo microscope.